qutech/Qcodes/qcodes/instrument_drivers/ZI/README.md

-Dieses Repository enthält des QCoDeS Treiber für den Zurich Instruments Lock-In Amplifier.
+This repository contains the QCoDeS driver for the Zurich Instruments Lock-In Amplifier.